 In addition to the above items, meeting minutes may sometimes include information regarding expedited approvals, approved modifications, study closures, adverse events, and any other business appropriate for board meetings.
+Meeting minutes are reviewed and approved at convened meetings.

 vi.
 Notification of IRB Activities - Members of the IRB receive minutes of full board meetings and reports of IRB business.
 Reports include written notification of all new projects approved (full board, expedited, Minimal Risk, and Greater than Minimal Risk), projects determined to be exempt, modification requests, and continuing reviews (full board and expedited).
 The IRB minutes are also distributed to the VPR on a quarterly basis to inform the IO of the actions of the IRB.